 She loves learning about different cultures from people with different ethnicities and backgrounds.
 She was born and raised in Aurora, Colorado, and she had the unique advantage of being exposed to various cultures and ethnicities at an early age.
 This helped shape her open-mind and heart and adds to the satisfaction she feels everyday in helping people through her career.
 Marissa’s seven-year-old daughter, Lia, will start her third-grade year at YHALE in August 2021.

 Ms. Le holds a Bachelor of Business Administration from Florida Atlantic University in International Business and Trade.

-Melanie Avila joined the YHALE Governing Board in early 2018.
-The board sought out Ms. Avila for her accounting, business bookkeeping and audit preparation experience.
-She is also bilingual in Spanish and English with a very high, professional level proficiency in both languages.
+Lya Clay joined the YHALE Governing Board in early 2023.
+The board sought out Ms. Clay for her accounting and business bookkeeping experience.
+She is also bilingual in Spanish and English.

 Emile Hanam – Board Member